-Field/setting Description Enable verification of LDAP server certificate Select this checkbox if it is required to validate the LDAP server's certificate by the PX2 prior to the connection.
-If the certificate validation fails, the connection is refused.
+Field/setting Description Enable verification of LDAP server certificate If the certificate validation fails, the connection is refused.
 CA certificate Consult your AA server administrator to get the CA certificate file for the LDAPS server.
-Click Browse Click Show to view the installed certificate file.
+Click Browse to select and install the certificate file.
 Click Show to view the installed certificate's content.
 Click Remove to delete the installed certificate if it is inappropriate.
-Note: If the required certificate file is a chain of certificates, and you are not sure about the requirements of a certificate chain, see TLS Certificate Chain (on page 727).
+Note: If the required certificate file is a chain of certificates, and you are not sure about the requirements of a certificate chain, see TLS Certificate Chain (on page 760).
 Allow expired and not yet valid certificates Select this checkbox to make the authentication succeed regardless of the certificate's validity period.
 After deselecting this checkbox, the authentication fails whenever any certificate in the selected certificate chain is outdated or not valid yet.
 Anonymous bind Use this checkbox to enable or disable anonymous bind.
 To use anonymous bind, select this checkbox.
 When a Bind DN and password are required to bind to the external LDAP/LDAPS server, deselect this checkbox.
 Bind DN Required after deselecting the Anonymous Bind checkbox.
 Distinguished Name (DN) of the user who is permitted to search the LDAP directory in the defined search base.
 Bind password, Confirm bind password Required after deselecting the Anonymous Bind checkbox.
 Enter the Bind password.
 Base DN for search Distinguished Name (DN) of the search base, which is the starting point of the LDAP search.
 Example: ou=dev, dc=example, dc=com Login Name Attribute The attribute of the LDAP user class which denotes the login name.Usually it is the uid.

-Description

-The object class for user entries.Usually it is inetOrgPerson.

-Search criteria for finding LDAP user objects within the directory tree.

-The name of the Active Directory Domain.
+Field/setting Description User entry object class The object class for user entries.Usually it is inetOrgPerson.
+User search subfilter Search criteria for finding LDAP user objects within the directory tree.
+Active Directory domain The name of the Active Directory Domain. • Example: testradius.com

-Example: testradius.com